 If the client is eligible for MA or the pharmacy is aware of other insurance coverage while enrolled in the Pharmacy Drug Reimbursement Program, the pharmacy must bill them first.
 The TBPDRP is the payer of last resort.
-Like the MA program, pharmacies may not bill clients for the difference between their usual and customary charges and the reimbursement rate they receive from the TBPDRP.
+As with the MA program, pharmacies may not bill clients for the difference between their usual and customary charges and the reimbursement rate they receive from the TBPDRP.

-- Retain one copy of the completed invoice for your records
+- Retain one copy of the completed invoice for your records.

-- Send one copy in an envelope marked confidential to:
+- Send one copy in an envelope marked "confidential" to:

 Pharmacy Drug Reimbursement Program

 PO Box 2659